 1988 Presidential Election

 George Herbert Walker Bush, son of a United States senator, entered politics in 1963 when he was elected chairman of the Harris County Republican Party in Texas.
-Three years later Bush ran for one of Houston’s Congressional seats and won.
-In 1970, President Richard Nixon convinced Bush to relinquish his seat in Congress to make a run for the U.S. Senate in an attempt to oust two-term Democratic incumbent Ralph Yarborough.
+Three years later, Bush ran for one of Houston’s Congressional seats and won.
+In 1970, President Richard Nixon convinced Bush to relinquish his seat in Congress and run for the U.S. Senate in an attempt to oust two-term Texas Democratic incumbent Ralph Yarborough.

 “Lloyd Bentsen wound up beating Yarborough in the ’72 Democratic primary.
 He then beat Bush in the general election.
 I think if Yarborough had been George’s November opponent, Bush would have won that senate race himself.”

-For the sake of reference to the nation’s 41st president on this website, the first President Bush will be referred to as “President George Bush,” excluding the inclusion of his middle initials.
-The first son of a president to be elected president was John Quincy Adams and his father is known to history as, simply, John Adams.
+For the sake of reference within these pages, the first President Bush will be referred to as “President George Bush,” excluding the inclusion of his middle names and initials.
+The first son of a president to be elected president was John Quincy Adams.
+His father, our nation’s second president, is known to history as, simply, John Adams.

-Of course, the nation’s second president did not have a middle name.
-In fact, John Quincy Adams was the first president to be given a middle name at birth.
+The senior Adams did not have a middle name.
+In fact, John Quincy Adams, the nation’s sixth president, was the first chief executive to be given a middle name at birth.

 The George Bush Presidential Library was opened in College Station on the Texas A&M University campus on November 6, 1997.
-As First Citizen, Bush gave much back to his country and his adopted school.
+As First Citizen, Bush gave much back to his country.
+He did the same for the institution of higher learning he so passionately adopted.

 By the 1988 presidential election which put George and Barbara Bush into the White House, College Station had become staunchly Republican.
-By that time, John Rainey had distanced himself from politics to raise his two children and to run his bookstore in the Northgate commercial district across from the Texas A&M main campus on University Drive.
+At the time, John Raney had distanced himself from politics to raise his two children and to run his bookstore in the Northgate commercial district on University Drive across from the Texas A&M main campus.

 Raney still owns and runs that bookstore.

 A member of the A&M Class of ’69, John Raney never completely severed his ties to politics.
-In 2011, he won his first race as the Texas state representative for District 14.
+In 2011, he entered his first political race and won the state representative’s seat for Texas District 14.

 Those who know Raney best say there’s a lot of George Bush in the man.